-INTERNET AND DATA COMMUNICATIONS CERTIFICATE
+INTERNET AND DATA COMMUNICATIONS SKILLS CERTIFICATE Program Code: 1K00008

-(pending state approval) Program Code: 1K00008 This certificate program provides theoretical and practical knowledge to students in the areas of Personal Computer Networking, Internet, and Web Publishing.
+This certificate program provides theoretical and practical knowledge to students in the areas of Personal Computer Networking, Internet, and Web Publishing.
 This certificate program focuses on recent developments and current discoveries in data communications and Web technologies.
-To earn a certificate, students must complete the required courses as listed with a minimum grade of "C." At least 50 percent of all course work must be completed at Cypress College.